-- Candidates who have October/November 2018 examination results which are under investigation will be allowed to enrol for the NSC June 2019 examination on a provisional basis.
+- Candidates who have October/November 2018 examination results that are under investigation will be allowed to enroll for the NSC June 2019 examination on a provisional basis.
 These candidates will only be able to write depending on the outcome of the investigation.

 Make sure to provide substantial proof of documentation for any reasons you submit.
 Now that you know what the requirements are, you can go ahead and register.

-Registration can be done directly though the Department of Education’s website services.
+Registration can be done directly through the Department of Education’s website services.